hirememorey/resilience-basketball/extended_resilience_framework.md

 This project analyzes NBA player performance to identify factors that predict playoff resilience—the ability to maintain or exceed regular-season production in the postseason.
 We have a complete data pipeline with comprehensive player statistics, shot location data, play-by-play data, and both regular-season and playoff metrics for the 2024-25 NBA season.

 ### Existing Framework (Implemented)
-We currently have a **Two-Pillar Resilience Framework** that measures:
+We have a **Four-Pathway Resilience Framework** that measures multiple dimensions of playoff adaptability:

-1. **Performance Resilience (The "What")**: Change in core efficiency metrics (TS%, PPP, TOV%) from regular season to playoffs
-2. **Method Resilience (The "How")**: Stability of offensive versatility across three sub-pillars:
+1. **Versatility Resilience (The "How")**: Stability of offensive method diversity across three sub-pillars:
    - **Spatial Diversity**: Efficiency and volume from different court zones
    - **Play-Type Diversity**: Efficiency and usage across offensive sets (Isolation, P&R, Transition, etc.)
    - **Creation Diversity**: Ability to score through different methods (Catch & Shoot, Pull-ups, Drives)

-The Method Resilience score uses a **Herfindahl-Hirschman Index (HHI)** approach, weighted by efficiency relative to league average, converted to a diversity score (0-100 scale).
+2. **Dominance Resilience (The "Quality")**: Shot Quality-Adjusted Value measuring efficiency vs. league averages under contest

+3. **Primary Method Mastery (The "Specialization")**: Elite efficiency in dominant offensive method

+4. **Role Scalability (The "Adaptability")**: Efficiency maintenance when usage increases from regular season to playoffs

+The framework uses a **Herfindahl-Hirschman Index (HHI)** for versatility, **Shot Quality-Adjusted Value (SQAV)** for dominance, **efficiency benchmarking** for mastery, and **usage change analysis** for scalability, all converted to 0-100 scales.

 ### The Gap: What's Missing
-While the current framework effectively measures **versatility-based resilience**, it doesn't capture other pathways to playoff success:
+While the current framework captures four major pathways to playoff success, one pathway remains to be implemented:

-- **Dominance-based resilience**: Players like Shaq who excel in one method so much that schemes don't matter
-- **Role scalability**: Players like Jimmy Butler who maintain efficiency when usage increases
-- **Pressure resistance**: Players who maintain efficiency under tight defense
-- **Skill evolution**: Players like Giannis who add new skills over time
+- **Longitudinal Evolution**: Players like Giannis who add new skills over time (Phase 4)
+- **Unified Framework Integration**: Combining all five pathways into final research publication (Phase 5)

-This document outlines the extended framework to capture these additional dimensions.
+This document outlines the complete five-pathway framework, with four pathways now operational.

 ---